 Emergency Response Drills: The department of public safety and student life is responsible for conducting tests of emergency response and evacuation procedures on at least an annual basis through a variety of drills and exercises designed to assess and evaluate emergency plans and capabilities.
 Evacuation drills are conducted throughout the year in residence halls and non-housing campus facilities.
 Emergency notification systems are tested at least once annually.
 Exercises may include tabletop, functional, full-scale, or any combination thereof.
 Tests may be announced or unannounced in advance to the campus community.

-August 3, 2021 HLGU conducted a training exercise regarding an active shooter situation with a hostage.
-HLGU's first responder team meet in Roland Fine Arts Center to run through the scenario.
+July, 20221 HLGU conducted a training exercise regarding an active shooter situation with hostages.
+HLGU's first responder team trained with the Local Law Enforcement at the Hannibal Middle School to run through scenario.